anjanatiha/Toxic-Comment-Classification/README.md

 Project Description:

 - Classify around 130, 000 text comments of size 34MB on categories - "Toxic", "Severe Toxic", "Obscene", "Threat", "Insult", "Identity Hate", "Any of the Above", "None of the Above"
-- Used features fro AAAI 2018 paper "Anatomy of Online Hate: Developing a Taxonomy and Machine Learning Models for Identifying and Classifying Hate in Online News Media" by "Salminen, Almerekhi".
+- Used 17 features from AAAI 2018 paper "Anatomy of Online Hate: Developing a Taxonomy and Machine Learning Models for Identifying and Classifying Hate in Online News Media" by "Salminen, Almerekhi".
 - Built pipelines for machine learning model training for reading file, creating training testing dataset, preprocessing, extracting features, and training and evaluation in grid search approach for multiple models.

 Procedure: